-I returned to MacArthur in 2009 and am beginning my 35th year of teaching.
+I returned to MacArthur in 2009 and am beginning my 36th year of teaching.
 I spent two years teaching 4th grade in Brea-Olinda USD before coming to SAUSD.
 I had left MacArthur back in the 90s to run multi-million dollar National Science Foundation math professional development projects.
-Since then, I coordinated the CSULB math project, ran the taught methods classes for student teachers at Vanguard University, and taught Kindergarten at Thorpe.
-I am happy to be teaching math at MacArthur, serving as the secretary for our MacFIS PFO Parent Booster Club, webmastering the school website as well as Facebook page, and advising the only SAUSD middle school chapter of the California Junior Scholarship Federation (CJSF), and one of the advisers to the student-run Gay-Straight-Alliance (GSA).
+Since then, I coordinated the CSULB math project, taught math methods classes for student teachers at Vanguard University, and made a change to teach Kindergarten at Thorpe.
+I am happy to be back teaching math at MacArthur, serving as the secretary for our MacFIS PFO Parent Booster Club, advising MacArthur's middle school chapter of the California Junior Scholarship Federation (CJSF), and one of the advisers to the student-run Gay-Straight-Alliance (GSA).
 I am excited to have current students who are the children of my past students!

-During the 2019-20 school year I will teach four different levels of mathematics at MacArthur: 8th grade Strategic Math, 6th grade Honors+ Pre-Algebra, 7th grade Honors+ Algebra I, and 8th grade Honors+ Geometry.
+During the 2020-21 school year I am teaching four levels of mathematics at MacArthur: 6th grade Math Honors+, 7th grade Honors, 7th grade Honors+ (Algebra I), and 8th grade Honors+ (Geometry).

-I am married to Bill Spurgeon, who retired from MacArthur's history department.
+I am married to Bill Spurgeon, a retired teacher from MacArthur's history department.
 His last name may be familiar because his great-grandfather founded the city of Santa Ana!
 Hence, 'Spurgeon' can be found all over Santa Ana.
-My husband is an athletic guy; he stand-up paddles in the mornings and in the afternoons, he is busy with his Plumeria flowers.
+My husband is an athletic guy; he stand-up paddles in the mornings and gardens or is online in the afternoons.
 Mr. Spurgeon was featured in a magazine article about surfing called 'Old Guys Rule.'
-He returns to MacArthur as my King in the Castle rotation during the 7th grade History Faire and also to chaperone CJSF events.
-The top 8th grade history student will receive the 'William Spurgeon Award for History,' named in his honor.
+Nowadays, he returns to MacArthur to chaperone CJSF events.
+In 8th grade, the top history student will receive the 'William Spurgeon Award for History,' named in his honor.

-I raise butterflies and can always be counted on to give an impromptu lesson about them and their effect on our environment.
-In the past, I provided seminars on butterfly science to teachers through Beckman Science.
-I have designed numerous butterfly websites, and the Smithsonian has used several of my pictures in a book.
-The Crowes Nest Media production company has used my Monarch pictures and text from my websites in their Monarch dvd.
-Others have used my pictures and content on brochures and websites.
+I raise butterflies and will often given an impromptu lesson about them during class.
+I formerly conducted seminars on butterfly science to teachers through UCI's Beckman Science program.
+I have designed a number of butterfly websites and the Smithsonian has used several of my butterfly photographs in a book.
+In fact, the Crowes Nest Media production company has used my Monarch pictures and websites in one of their educational videos!
+My lepidoptera pictures and content can be found all over the internet,